 Understanding positioning is quite important as it is one of the most important features of CSS.
-Positioning helps us in organizing and setting the location of the HTML elements in a web page.
+Positioning helps us in organizing and setting the location of the HTML elements in a web page .If you use this property along with flex you can get the most out of it.

 Positioning properties in CSS have 3 functions.